Historically black colleges and universities: Public institutions

 In 1862, the federal government's Morrill Act provided for land grant colleges in each state.
 Educational institutions established under the Morrill Act in the North and West were open to Black Americans.
 But 17 states, almost all in the South, required their post-Civil war systems to be segregated and excluded Black students from their land grant colleges.
 In the 1870s, Mississippi, Virginia, and South Carolina each assigned one African American college land-grant status: Alcorn University, Hampton Institute, and Claflin University, respectively.
 In response, Congress passed the second Morrill Act of 1890, also known as the Agricultural College Act of 1890, requiring states to establish a separate land grant college for Black students if they were being excluded from the existing land grant college.
 Many of the HBCUs were founded by states to satisfy the Second Morrill Act.
 These land grant schools continue to receive annual federal funding for their research, extension, and outreach activities.

-Predominantly Black institutions
+Predominantly Black Institution

-Predominantly Black colleges and universities (PBCUs) are those institutions with a 50% or greater enrollment of African American students.
-These colleges are not to be confused with historically Black colleges and universities (HBCUs).
-Like HBCUs, PBCUs serve large numbers of African American students.
-Whereas HBCUs refer to institutions of higher learning founded to educate the descendants of formerly enslaved Africans prior to 1964, PBCUs were not necessarily founded with a mission of educating African Americans.
+Predominantly Black Institution (PBI) is a distinct U.S. Department of Education classification under the Minority Serving Institution category.
+There is a strict, codified definition for eligibility of PBI classification, including having an enrollment of undergraduate students that is at least 40% Black American students and a population of undergraduate students of which not less than 50% of the undergraduate students enrolled at the institution are low-income individuals or first-generation college students.
+While PBIs are, by definition, not HBCUs, these institutions share a common affinities like Divine Nine organizations and membership in associations like the United Negro College Fund.